MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Test-ComputerSecureChannel.md

 This example shows how to use `Test-ComputerSecureChannel` to test a connection before you run a script that requires the connection.

-The first command uses the Set-Alias cmdlet to create an alias for the cmdlet name.
-This saves space and prevents typing errors.

 The `if` statement checks the value that `Test-ComputerSecureChannel` returns before it runs a script.

 ## PARAMETERS